 Accurately measuring attitude is a surprisingly subtle problem.
 To build intuition about why, consider what attitude is measured in relation to: the earth's surface.
 What if the terrain slopes?
 What if the craft is really, really high up?
 What if it's in orbit?
 Most attitude systems use the center of earth's gravity as a reference for down.
 To find this, we need to measure acceleration.
 We'll define level as when earth's center of gravity is directly below the aircraft.
 We'll use whatever definition of below makes sense for a given aircraft.
 For a quad, this will be on the bottom of the frame.
 (This is also a bit subtle, but usually has an intuitive answer.
 We won't go into why here, but think about what makes the "bottom" of an aircraft the bottom.
 A quadcopter?
 An airliner?
 A fixed-wing drone?
 You may find yourself including both biology and aircraft parts in your answer!)

-To appreciate the attitude problem, consider how you know your own orientation.
+To appreciate the attitude problem, consider how you determine your own orientation.
 Your body uses 2 approaches: a visual depiction of the horizon, and the vestibular system in your inner ear.
 The former works well when outside with a clear view of the horizon.
 If indoors, or if the horizon is obscured by terrain, buildings etc, you can still determine 'up' visually from cues in the scene like the straight lines on the ground, walls etc. Or by the orientation of people, animals, and objects you see.
 This can be deceived by optical illusions, like false horizons, sloping cloud decks, lights on the ground or sea that mimic stars etc.

 The vestibular system lets you know your orientation, even if your eyes are closed.
 It uses moving fluids in your inner ear to measure the direction of gravity, and rotations.
 It works very well when you're stationary, or moving with a little acceleration (eg walking or running).
 As every pilot knows, the vestibular system is misleading while under the accelerations and rotations aircraft experience - it didn't evolve for those conditions.